Key takeaways:

 Taurine is abundant in the brain; it is synthesized at higher concentrations in the brain than in the rest of the body.

-A basic function of taurine is to act as an osmolyte, maintaining osmotic pressure in cells as ion concentrations fluctuate in the brain.
-In this way, taurine keeps brain cells from swelling or shrinking and prevents cell death.[ref]
+Taurine acts as an osmolyte, maintaining osmotic pressure in cells as ion concentrations fluctuate in the brain.
+In this way, taurine keeps brain cells from swelling or shrinking and prevents cell death.[ref] - GABA receptor agonist, neuroprotective:

 Taurine can be conjugated, or bound, to bile acids.
 Bile acids secreted by the liver and into the intestines can undergo several different reactions to create what are known as secondary bile acids or bile salts.
 When bile acids are conjugated with taurine, they become more water soluble and have increased polarity.

-Quick science background: Bile acids are produced in the liver and then transported to the gallbladder where they are stored as bile until needed.
+Quick background: Bile acids are produced in the liver and then transported to the gallbladder, where they are stored as bile until needed.
 Bile is released in response to eating foods containing fat and then emulsifies that fat for absorption by the intestines.
-Bile acids are a component of bile, that I like to think of as acting like detergent to break down fat from food.

 Taurine deficiency in animals results in impaired bile acid synthesis.[ref]
+A lack of taurine also affects the gut microbiome.
 When taurine-conjugated bile acids reach the intestine, taurine can interact with bacteria and promote the production of short-chain fatty acids.
 Animal studies also show that supplemental taurine can affect the gut microbiome in positive ways, especially after antibiotics.[ref]

 In the heart:

-But what about taurine in humans?
 In the 1980s, clinical trials using supplemental taurine showed benefits for heart failure patients.
 One way taurine interacts with the heart is by regulating osmosis in the endothelial cells that line the blood vessels.
 This can directly alter membrane permeability and lead to the relaxation of the blood vessels.
 Additionally, taurine can act as an antioxidant when oxidative stress is high.
-In this way, taurine modulates inflammation, including protection against atherosclerotic plaque formation.[ref]
+In this way, taurine modulates inflammation, including protection against atherosclerotic plaque formation.[ref] - Arrhythmia:

 Taurine may help in reducing or preventing atherosclerosis.
 Multiple animal studies show taurine supplementation playing a beneficial role, and epidemiological studies show that high dietary consumption of taurine is associated with low levels of atherosclerosis.
 For example, studies in Japanese populations that eat abundant seafood, such as scallops, octopus, and white fish, show high levels of taurine and low levels of atherosclerosis and heart disease.[ref][ref]